thomasgilia/thomasgilia.github.io/README.md

-Quick portfolio site to allow easy links
+Quick portfolio site to serve links.
+More to come in the future.